Ineffable22/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### 101-keygen.c
 Generates random valid passwords for the program [101-crackme](https://github.com/holbertonschool/0x04.c).
-- It is allowed to use the standard library
+- It is allowed to use the standard library.
-- It is does not have to pass the betty-style tests (you still need to pass the betty-doc tests)
+- It is does not have to pass the betty-style tests (you still need to pass the betty-doc tests).
 - Use man `srand`, `rand`, `time`.
 - `gdb` and `objdump` can help.